-This month serves as an important reminder that there is a critical need for equity in schools across the globe.
-For example, while black and Latino students made up 37 percent of high school students, they accounted for 27 percent of students taking at least one AP course.
+As schools continue to move forward into the next phase of pandemic recovery, it is critical that education leaders place equity at the center of their future planning.
+While black and Latino students made up 37 percent of high school students, they accounted for 27 percent of students taking at least one AP course.
 It has become clear that despite the progress we have made as a society to bridge the gap of educational inequity, more work needs to be done.

 In the past, most efforts focused on educational equity have not included social emotional learning (SEL).
 However, as the number of children affected by trauma remains high, teachers and school leaders are equipping themselves with the tools to give students the support they need.

 Social emotional learning is laying the foundation for safe, supportive, and equitable learning environments all across the nation.
 In this article, we’ll be discussing various aspects of SEL, trauma and culturally sensitive practices, and how they can be used to create equitable learning environments where all students are given the tools to excel.

 In education, equity is best understood as the right to educational resources and educational rigor, regardless of factors such as gender, life experience, ethnic background, religion, and socioeconomic status.